If you use Fontforge on GNU/Linux, please take the Fontforge Poll.

 The utilities were written as a quick hack, without tons of robust error checking or other bullet-proofing.
 This software is written in C, and should compile and run on just about anything that has a C compiler.

-Various programs in the Unifoundry.com GNU Unifont Utility Package are Copyright © 1998–2008 Roman Czyborra, Paul Hardy, and Luis González Miranda.
-The enclosed fonts are Copyright © 1998–2008 Roman Czyborra, Paul Hardy, Qianqian Fang and the Wen Quan Yi Volunteers, Rich Felker, et al. For more details on the history, see the README file in the tarball.
+Various programs in the Unifoundry.com GNU Unifont Utility Package are Copyright © 1998–2013 Roman Czyborra, Paul Hardy, and Luis Alejandro González Miranda.
+The enclosed fonts are Copyright © 1998–2013 Roman Czyborra, Paul Hardy, Qianqian Fang and the Wen Quan Yi Volunteers, Rich Felker, et al. For more details on the history, see the README file in the tarball.

-Fonts in the package based on the Wen Quan Yi fonts are distributed under the terms of the GNU GPL version 2, with the exception that embedding the fonts in a document does not in itself bind that document to the terms of the GNU GPL.
+Fonts in the package are distributed under the terms of the GNU GPL, either version 2 or (at your option) a later version, with the exception that embedding the fonts in a document does not in itself bind that document to the terms of the GNU GPL.

 The Unifoundry.com GNU Unifont Utility Package is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.